bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-06-21-newsletter.md

   day.
 Each block, LDK will close any channel that pays a feerate below that past-day minimum.
-The goal is "to ensure that channel feerates are always sufficient to get our commitment transaction confirmed on-chain if we need to force close".
+The goal is "to ensure that channel feerates are always sufficient to get our commitment transaction confirmed on-chain if we need to force close". {% assign timestamp="38:07" %}

 {% assign four_days_after_posting = page.date | date: "%s" | plus: 345600 | date: "%Y-%m-%d 14:30" %}
 {% include snippets/recap-ad.md when=four_days_after_posting %}